parse-community/docs/_includes/parse-server/usage.md

 });
 ```

-The parameters are as follows:
+A few of the [Parse Server Options](https://parseplatform.org/parse-server/api/master/ParseServerOptions.html) are as follows:

 * `databaseURI`: Connection string for your database.
 * `cloud`: Path to your app’s Cloud Code.